alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/inputs_env_vars.markdown

 | TARGETS               | No  | Yes | Comma-separated list of Node id of all the nodes currently target of the relationship. | tomcat_1,tomcat_2,tomcat_n|

 {%note%}
 When a node has some defined artifacts (overridable or not), their **`absolute location paths`** are available as environment variables ( their names ) of the operations scripts.

-Limitation: artifacts paths are not availables when working with a relationship binding two node in differents compute.
+Limitation: artifacts paths are not available when working with a relationship binding two nodes each on different compute.
 {%endnote%}

 ### Relationships and get_attribute inputs ###